 The assets and liabilities of operations outside Mainland China are translated into RMB at the spot exchange rates ruling at the end of the reporting period.
 The equity items, excluding "Retained profits", are translated to RMB at the spot exchange rates or the rates that approximate the spot exchange rates on the transaction dates.
-The income and expenses of foreign operation are translated to RMB at the spot exchange rates or the rates that approximate the spot exchange rat
+The income and expenses of foreign operation are translated to RMB at the spot exchange rates or the rates that approximate the spot exchange rates on the transaction dates.
+Foreign exchange differences arising from translation are recognised as "Exchange reserve" in equity.